 Taurine is a free form amino acid contained in foods and manufactured in the body from the amino acid cysteine.
 It was first discovered in the bile of bulls, and now produced synthetically by the truckload.
 Since taurine is created naturally in the human body, a good diet supplies all you need.

 Because taurine is utilized by the body during exercise and in times of stress, it’s become a popular ingredient in energy drinks.
-But taurine has a stimulating effect on the central nervous system that’s very unnatural.
+Taurine shows an anxiolytic effect on the central nervous system, causing a possible reduction of anxiety symptoms associated with caffeine intake.
+While this may sound beneficial, perhaps its not the best thing to intake when seeking energy for your daily tasks.

 Taurine Side Effects

-Studies have implicated synthetic taurine in illnesses ranging from high blood pressure to strokes and seizures to heart disease.
+Studies have implicated energy drinks in illnesses ranging from high blood pressure to strokes and seizures to heart disease.
 For these reasons it’s been banned in some Scandinavian countries after being linked to the deaths of three consumers.

 Is Taurine an Upper or Downer?
 Surprising New Research on the Brain